The Conservation Program

 Volunteers will contribute in a number of ways and can expect to undertake the following tasks:

-Love Volunteers welcomes all those 18 years and over who wish to give their time and energy to help protect the natural environment of Costa Rica.
+Love Volunteers welcomes all those 18 years (17 with parental consent) and over who wish to give their time and energy to help protect the natural environment of Costa Rica.
 This 'hands-on' project is best suited to those who are either pursuing a career in conservation/environmental studies, or who simply wish to explore an interest in this field.
 However, the project is open to all and does not require participants to have specific education, qualifications or experience, as you will be shown everything you need to know by your local project leader.
 Importantly though, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: